marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/results.rst

 Results menu.
 Again choose 'no' when asked if you want to save the previous estimated design.

-Technical note: directories and saving results
+.. admonition:: Technical note - directories and saving results
+   :class: technote note

    MarsBaR, unlike SPM, does not need a new directory for each new set of results.
    Designs, results and data are kept in memory until you save them, and you can save them with any filename.
 This means you can keep many sets of results in the same directory.

 When the estimation has finished, click on Results, Statistic table.
 Next you need to enter the HRF contrast.
 Earlier, we imported the HRF column contrast